foorious-inc/foorious-colibri-guidelines/ALL.md

 #### Writing documentation

-When you write code, add OAI stuff directly in the controller.
+When you write code, add OAI stuff directly in the code.
 This, because keeping separate files means we'll forget, and never do it.

+Follow the pet store example for how and where to put stuff: https://github.com/zircote/swagger-php/tree/master/Examples/petstore-3.0/.

 #### Generate documentation